THE ACTOR AND THE DIRECTOR

 Theatre often helps us present a particular facet of our personality to a specific set of people.
 As a teacher, the facet one presents is an example one sets for their students.
 It is almost disdainful, then, to not use theatre as a strategic tool to understand and develop behaviours.

 “Most people do not know how to communicate.
 However, simple strategies can not only avoid problems but also undo the damage,” explains Babita.
 Young children are often blamed for being very dramatic.
 This accusation often disregards the hidden talent and intent behind each performance.
 “After a couple of sessions, I began to appreciate the theatrics of my students.
 This was because I could now put it to use,” exclaims she!

-Especially in the absence of material resources; to use students’ experiences and imagination, as resources area beautiful addition to any classroom.
+Especially in the absence of material resources; using students’ experiences and imagination, as resources area beautiful addition to any classroom.